Ryan-Raiz/avanti/src/read/4-Chapter/README.md

 So he needed to find his contact in Budapest quickly.
 Back in SF Vlad told him that Serge is the person to talk to.
 He may potentially have some ideas about people who are trying to set him up.
-He is the new man in town - the one from the mothership.
+He is the new man in town - the one from the mother ship.

 Vlad worked with Serge hand in hand for almost a year before he moved to San Francisco.
 He was handing over Budapest to him - introducing him to all his contacts and revealing all the secret spots.
 It was a regular procedure whenever a `city owner` was replaced.